This is level 3: pick prime numbers in the range 38 to 61.

 Level 4 - Pick prime numbers in the range 62 to 99

 Level 5 - Identify numbers as being either prime or composite up to 144

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time in the last month for this level (Level 3) has been achieved by Ava_taylor with a time of 0:08 (that is 8 seconds) on Tuesday, May 3, 2022.
+Currently the fastest time in the last month for this level (Level 3) has been achieved by William Brooker29 with a time of 0:10 (that is 10 seconds) on Monday, October 31, 2022.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.